So, you are interested to become a graduate student in my lab? Great, I’m always looking for outstanding students!

 - DO briefly describe your industrial and academic experience.

 - DO include a link to your Github that shows me your cool projects, a link to your LinkedIn profile, and a link to your professional website.
-If you have a professional Twitter account, include it as well.
+If you have a professional social networking account, include it as well.

 - DO include a link to your top publication if you have published something.